View Other Content

 1978 - Ex-reserves striker Jon Newby was born in Warrington.
 He only made four substitute appearances while at Anfield, as well as staying on the bench on a further five occasions, moving on to Bury for free in March 2001.

 1994 – Swedish winger Kristoffer Peterson was born in Gothenburg.
 He arrived from Sävedalens IF in January 2011, signing a contract extension three years later.
-However, he left for Utrecht last August.
+However, he left for Utrecht in August 2014.

 1994 - Steve McMahon was appointed Swindon Town Manager.
 He was in charge for 201 games as the Robins were first relegated from the First Division, and then bounced straight back as champions.
 He was sacked in September 1998.